Plan meals that fit your real week.

 One genuinely busy night

-Tuesday is too packed for real cooking, so the plan treats that honestly instead of pretending 45 minutes is quick.
+Tuesday is too packed for proper cooking, so the plan treats that honestly instead of pretending 45 minutes is quick.

 Leftovers by design